Nightjar LogoSign in

 68% of brands maintaining brand consistency saw revenue growth of 10% or more.
 Consistency is not a nice-to-have.
 It is a conversion factor.

 Product preservation is the other half of the equation.
-Nightjar knows where the model ends and the product begins.
-Clothing colors, textures, patterns, and fit stay accurate.
-The product is the priority, not the model.
+Nightjar is built around the real product Asset, so clothing colors, textures, patterns, and fit are designed to stay accurate.
+The product is the priority.

-English-based iteration means you can refine results without learning technical tools.
+Plain-English iteration through Custom Directions and Edit Shortcuts means you can refine results without learning technical tools.
 "Make the lighting warmer" or "have her arms at her sides" instead of adjusting sliders or nodes.

 AI Fashion Model Tools Compared